All DAIR3 materials are in the GitHub Repository: https://github.com/DAIR3/DAIR3-Workshop

 Learning Objectives:

-Appreciate the foundations of Open Science-
+- Appreciate the foundations of Open Science

-- NIH Data Management & Sharing Policy – Rationale and Key components
+- NIH Data Management & Sharing Policy: Rationale and Key components

-- FAIR Guiding Principles – Definition and examples
+- FAIR Guiding Principles: Definition and examples

 Assessment Instrument:

-Define rationale behind NIH Data Management & Sharing requirement; list 5 key components you should include in your 2-page Data Management Plan; list the 4 FAIR principles.
+- List 5 key components you should include in your 2-page Data Management Plan.

-2.4 Data Sharing – The Reality
+2.4.2 Data Sharing – The Reality

 This lesson examines privacy and confidentiality concerns in Open Science and data sharing.
-Students will learn to differentiate between biomedical research types: bench science, human clinical trials, and animal models—and understand the unique data sharing implications for each, including ethical considerations and strategies to protect sensitive data while promoting transparency.
+Students will learn to differentiate between biomedical research types: bench science, human clinical trials, and animal models, and understand the unique data sharing implications for each, including ethical considerations and strategies to protect sensitive data while promoting transparency.

 Learning Objectives: